Thursday, August 27, 2020

 factory.
 (Find A Grave)

 The first floor of the factory included the engine room and a spice manufacturer.
-Leet’s office and the cartridge loading and packing room were on the second floor.
-Twenty-five-pound cases of gunpowder were stacked at the bottom of the main stairwell leading from the first to second floor.
+Leet’s office and the cartridge loading and packing room occupied the second floor.
+Workers had stacked 25-pound cases of gunpowder at the bottom of the main stairwell leading from the first to second floor.

-Cartridge production started on the third floor – the highly combustible fulminating powder there was kept wet in a paste form to prevent accidental explosion.
-After the fulminate dried, it was married to the cartridges, which then were charged with powder from flasks by female employees in the second-floor loading room.
+Cartridge production started on the third floor — employees kept the highly combustible fulminating powder there wet in a paste form to prevent accidental explosions.
+After the fulminate dried, workers married it to the cartridges, which female employees charged with powder from flasks in the second-floor loading room.
 The cartridges were eventually prepared there for shipment in cardboard boxes.

-Minnie Russell worked in the loading room, where bullets were inserted into cartridges.
+Minnie Russell worked in the loading room, where workers inserted bullets into cartridges.
 She testified that on the morning of the explosions, Leet urged female employees to sweep up excess gunpowder, even “if it took half their time.”
 Charles Smith called his employers “very careful men, none more so.
 [I] have heard them talk very hard to the hands.”

 But Leet himself testified about a questionable practice at his factory: Although he did not allow cigar smoking, he was OK with friends lighting up as they left, passing cases of gunpowder in the process.
-Paradoxically, Leet -- who had been involved in cartridge manufacturing since 1857-- emphasized that every means were employed to prevent explosions.
+Paradoxically, Leet — who had been involved in cartridge manufacturing since 1857-— emphasized the strict safety measures in place to prevent explosions.

 Ultimately, the investigation determined the chain-reaction catastrophe began in the second-floor loading room.
 A cartridge apparently exploded, its sheet of flame touching off another blast fueled by fulminate and gunpowder.
-Frighteningly, a massive blast momentarily lifted the third floor.
+Then a massive blast momentarily lifted the third floor.
 In the chaos, some panic-stricken employees descended the stairs, their burning clothes igniting cases of gunpowder.
-Lucy S. Howland, who worked in the loading room, testified she was sent tumbling into the cellar -- “all afire and burned awfully" -- when the stairs collapsed.
+Lucy S. Howland, who worked in the loading room, testified she was sent tumbling into the cellar — “all afire and burned awfully" — when the stairs collapsed.
 She somehow crawled from the burning building.

 But Leet, who wasn’t charged with a crime, re-opened his factory weeks later.